bilal2vec/L2/NOTES.md

 ### Todo

--   benchmarks for previous stuff
+-   tensor::new shouldn't return result
 -   ops
+    -   elementwise ops are comparable to numpy until ~ 4096x4096
+    -   other should be reference
+    -   ops won't return Result<Tensor, TensorError>
+        -   that would mean that you would need to run `let x = (a + b).unwrap();`
+        -   will panic instead
     -   all ops are tensor-tensor ops
     -   element-wise ops
+    -   self-ops
 -   matmul
     -   batch matmul
-    -   self-ops
--   broadcasting
 -   concat

 ### Done